NilsLevillain/NoWasteAllocationTool/memory-bank/activeContext.md

 	     - We be able to see the impact of some parameter or some constraint on the optimality of the solutions.

 ## Recent Changes and Decisions
+          - **Data Loading Refactoring**: Centralized all data loading logic into `backend/utils.py` for improved modularity, reusability, and testability.
+          - **Comprehensive Unit Testing**: Implemented a dedicated test suite (`tests/test_utils.py`) with 40 passing tests covering all data loading functions and their edge cases.
+          - **Enhanced Logging**: Integrated robust logging (INFO, DEBUG, WARNING, ERROR) within data loading utilities for better debugging and traceability.
+          - **Cross-Module Consistency**: Ensured `main.py` and `backend/solver.py` now use the same unified data loading functions.
+          - **Environment Stability**: Resolved `ModuleNotFoundError` and persistent Pylance indentation issues in `backend/solver.py` for standalone execution.
-          - Testing cases written
+          - Testing cases written (now specifically for data loading utilities)
-	  - Logger added with warning, info, debug and critical
+	  - Logger added with warning, info, debug and critical (now specifically for data loading utilities)
 	  - Taking into account input parameters and input data in the problem

 ## Learnings from User Testing